 3. The Doors (1991)

-Oliver Stone’s 1991 film ‘The Doors’ is centred around the rise and fall of the eponymous music band and its charismatic lead singer Jim Morrison.
+Oliver Stone’s 1991 film ‘The Doors’ centers around the rise and fall of the eponymous music band and its charismatic lead singer Jim Morrison.
 When the film begins, we see Morrison loitering around aimlessly at Venice Beach, California, where he meets his girlfriend Pamela Courson and another person who would change the course of his life forever- his bandmate Ray Manzarek.
 They form a band soon enough, become the talk of the town in LA.
 The film then follows their journey to the heights of the band’s popularity till Morrison’s death in Paris in 1971.
 Despite being about the band, the film’s main focus is on Morrison’s drug-fuelled hedonistic life where we see him trying everything ranging from marijuana and alcohol to hallucinogenics like LSD and peyote, and so on.
 Val Kilmer looks perfect in the role of Morrison and even managed to sound like Morrison when he performed the songs himself.
 This brilliant film captures the essence of the 1960s’ hippie culture perfectly where drugs were looked at as a means of escape from this materialistic world.

 Read More: Most Colorful Movies of All Time